cisco/mindmeld/source/userguide/kb.rst

 .. note::

-    In order to use the embedding features, you must be on ElasticSearch 7 or above.
+    If you are working with QuestionAnswerer's default Elasticsearch backend, in order to use the embedding features, you must be on ElasticSearch 7 or above.
 If you are upgrading to ES7 from an older version, we recommend you delete and recreate all of your indexes.

 .. note::